We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 God fucking damn it.

-So anyway, a reason why we had to capitulate on this base, I guarantee you guys, or training facility, whatever the fuck you want to call it, is because of the Israelis.
+So, anyway, a reason why we had to capitulate on this base, I guarantee you guys, or training facility, whatever the fuck you want to call it, is because of the Israelis.

-And this is what I'm talking about.
+And this is what I'm talking about when I say the Israelis undermine our diplomacy.

-Guarantee a big reason why we had to open this facility or allow this to happen was to fucking stop the nightmare that would have happened if the Gulf states attacked Israel.
+A big reason why we had to open this facility or allow this to happen was to fucking stop the nightmare that would have happened if the Gulf states attacked Israel.

 Basically, Saudi Arabia bought nuclear weapons, chat.